THIS DATE IN HISTORY: Nov. 11

 Smith scores four goals and has three assists for a seven-point game to help the North Stars defeat the Winnipeg Jets 15-2 at Met Center.
 Two of Smith's goals come during Minnesota's eight-goal second period.

-The Jets trail 4-2 after Bengt Lundholm scores 5:02 into the second period, but the North Stars get the next 11 goals.
+The Jets get within 4-2 when Bengt Lundholm scores 5:02 into the second period, but the North Stars score 11 straight goals.

 1930: The NHL comes to Philadelphia for the first time.
-But the Philadelphia Quakers lose 3-0 to the New York Rangers when goaltender John Ross Roach earns his 28th NHL shutout.
-The Quakers go 4-36-4 and drop out of the League after one season, leaving Philadelphia without an NHL team until the arrival of the Flyers in 1967.
+But the Philadelphia Quakers lose 3-0 to the New York Rangers when goalie John Ross Roach earns his 28th NHL shutout.
+The Quakers go 4-36 with four ties and drop out of the NHL after one season, leaving Philadelphia without an NHL team until the arrival of the Flyers in 1967.

-1986: Ciccarelli scores twice in his 15th game of the season, setting set a modern-day NHL record for the fastest 20 goals from a season's start.
-He gets both goals for the North Stars in a 2-2 tie with the Washington Capitals.
-Joe Malone holds the all-time record with 20 goals in eight games in 1917-18, the NHL's first season.
+1986: Dino Ciccarelli of the North Stars scores twice in his 15th game of the season, setting a modern-day NHL record for the fastest 20 goals from a season's start.
+He gets both goals for Minnesota in a 2-2 tie with the Washington Capitals.
+Mario Lemieux of the Pittsburgh Penguins ties the record in 1992-93.
+Joe Malone holds the all-time mark with 20 goals in seven games in 1917-18, the NHL's first season.

 1989: Guy Lafleur scores his 544th NHL goal, tying Maurice Richard for eighth place on the all-time list.
 It comes in the Quebec Nordiques' 3-2 victory against the Vancouver Canucks at Le Colisee.